Equipment highlights in the Physics and Engineering Department’s lab spaces include the following:

 Our Epilog Helix 2418 60W CO2 laser cutter and engraver allows us to do extremely precision cutting of materials such as acrylic, fiberglass and wood.
 It also allows us to do pinpoint engraving of materials such as pressboard and stainless steel.
 The Helix’s 24” x 18” work area makes it possible for us to cut or engrave multiple pieces at a time, including thicker materials that may be hollow inside.

-The BFB 3D Touch printer constructs actual solid models of objects that have been designed in three-dimensional CAD software (such as our industry-standard “Solid Works” 3D CAD software).
-It is useful in making prototype parts for engineering projects before actually machining the real parts.
+Our uPrint SE Plus and BFB 3D Touch printers construct solid models of objects that have been designed in three-dimensional CAD software (such as our industry-standard “Solid Works” 3D CAD software).
+The printers are practical for making prototype parts for engineering projects before actually manufacturing the parts.

 The machine shop area in Euler has been equipped with all of the standard equipment including two lathes, two mills, drill presses, bandsaws, a table saw, a router, grinders, an air compressor and a full complement of hand tools.